Cart is empty

 Global warming is far from cool.
 As we wake up to the impact of climate change, eco-friendly travel is becoming less a trend, more a necessity.
 From reef-friendly sun cream to carbon offsetting, we’ve rounded up some of the best ways you can travel more sustainably.

 The world is waking up to the impact of climate change.
 In March Swedish activist Greta Thunberg was nominated for a Nobel Peace Prize.
-Earlier this month Extinction Rebellion convinced the UK to become the first country to declare a “climate emergency”.
-New Zealand has unveiled plans to go carbon neutral by 2050.
+Earlier this month Extinction Rebellion convinced the UK to become the first country to declare a “climate emergency”, and both the UK and New Zealand have unveiled plans to go carbon neutral by 2050.

 Does travel have a place in our more sustainable future?
 According to a recent report by booking.com almost three quarters of UK travellers believe that more people need to make sustainable travel choices.
 In light of this, here are 11 things you can do to travel in the most eco-friendly way possible.